keil0/easy-email/docker/README.md

 ### Create environment
 1. Create a folder for the project "postcard"
-2. Copy content of docker.the docker-compose.prd.yml into docker-compose.yml
+2. Copy content of docker-compose.prd.yml into docker-compose.yml
 3. Create .env file base from .env.example
 4. [Generate a Personal Access Token (PAT) from Github](https://github.com/settings/tokens)
 5. Login to Github packages